LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: LEO-based NTN-positioning: Evaluation Framework

 \subsection{Design Insights}

-{\em Multiple Rx Ports.} \chb{NR smartphones are typically equipped with two Rx antenna ports in S-band.
-This additional hardware can be leveraged to enhance PRS detection and speed up initial acquisition by exploiting combining gain and diversity.} This is achieved by independently correlating the received signals at each Rx port and then combining the outputs.
+{\em Multiple Rx Ports.} NR smartphones are typically equipped with two Rx antenna ports in the S-band.
+This additional hardware can be leveraged to enhance PRS detection and speed up initial acquisition by exploiting combining gain and diversity.
+This is achieved by independently correlating the received signals at each Rx port and then combining the outputs.
 The key question is how to combine these outputs effectively.
 Coherent combining typically offers the highest gain but requires phase tracking and compensation across combining blocks, increasing receiver complexity.
 It also requires a line-of-sight (LOS) channel and identical small-scale fading across Rx ports.
 Given these requirements, non-coherent combining is often preferred.
 In an AWGN scenario, non-coherent combining with two Rx ports provides a gain of approximately 1.4 dB, as opposed to the 3 dB gain offered by coherent combining.

 We evaluated time-of-arrival (TOA) error performance using the discussed PRS detection mechanism with multiple Rx ports.
-Fig.~\ref{fig:cdf_toa_err_1mhz} and Fig.~\ref{fig:cdf_toa_err_5mhz} present the CDF of TOA error for 1 MHz and 5 MHz bandwidths, respectively, considering one and two Rx ports at the UE.
-The CDF is plotted for two elevation angles, representing both serving and non-serving LEOs; TOA error is generally lower for serving LEOs due to better signal strength (since propagation losses increase with decreasing elevation angle; SNR difference between serving and non-serving LEO is $\approx$ 3.5 dB).
+Fig.~\ref{fig:cdf_toa_err_1mhz_5mhz} presents the CDF of TOA error for 1 MHz and 5 MHz bandwidths, considering one and two Rx ports at the UE.
+The CDF is plotted by compiling TOA error values across all detected satellites.
 It is evident that employing two Rx ports at the UE significantly improves TOA performance compared to using a single Rx port.
 This improvement is particularly pronounced in the 1 MHz scenario, where the lower bandwidth does not provide a high processing gain at the UE.
-It is important to note that the CDF does not reach 1, specifically for the 1 MHz scenario, because some UEs fail to detect the PRS from certain satellites within the measurement window, and they are assigned very high TOA errors when the CDF is plotted.
+Note that the CDF does not reach 1, specifically for the 1 MHz scenario, because some UEs fail to detect the PRS from certain satellites within the measurement window and are assigned very high TOA errors when the CDF is plotted.

 {\em Searching PRS over Multiple Occasions.} It is essential to highlight that when operating bandwidth and SNR is low, the UE may not detect PRS on the first occasion, necessitating a search over multiple occasions.
 Notably, this may improve PRS detection probability as the channel evolves due to Doppler, facilitating UEs moving from a lower SNR regime to a higher SNR regime, as illustrated in Fig.~\ref{fig:snr_evolution} (SNR evolution for specific UEs with a non-serving LEO).
 However, searching over multiple occasions increases latency in acquiring TOA per satellite, thereby increasing positioning latency.
 Notably, employing multiple Rx ports at the UE strikes a balance, enhancing PRS detection probability while reducing latency.